vmware-archive/app-manage/puppet/pivotal-rabbitmq/README.md

 This module manages RabbitMQ (www.rabbitmq.com)

 ##Module Description
+The Pivotal RabbitMQ module is an adaptation of the original puppetlabs-rabbitmq module.
+This module has been adapted to work with the commercial RabbitMQ packages provided by Pivotal.

 The rabbitmq module sets up rabbitmq and has a number of providers to manage everything from vhosts to exchanges after setup.